realworlddatascience/realworlddatascience.github.io/README.md

 Next, you'll want to head over to Finn-Ole Höner's [RWDS_post_template repository](https://github.com/finnoh/RWDS_post_template), and click the "Use this template" button.
 This will create a new repository in your own GitHub account which contains several files that you'll need throughout the article development process.

 The first file, `content-brief.qmd`, is for you to sketch out your article idea.
-Open up the file in your tool of choice and hit the render button.
+Open up the file in your editing tool of choice and hit the render button.
 This will produce an html page, styled in the RWDS theme, with a series of instructions for you to follow.
 Once you've followed the instructions and added the required information under the various headings in the `.qmd` file, you should contact the RWDS editor to discuss next steps.
 See our published [Contributor Guidelines](https://realworlddatascience.net/contributor-docs/contributor-guidelines.html#the-submission-process) for an overview of the RWDS submission process.

 Once a content brief has been received, reviewed and accepted by the RWDS editor and editorial board, work on the article itself can begin.
 For this, you'll want to use the `report.qmd` file from the template repository.
 This file not only serves as a basic template for all published RWDS articles, it also contains examples of the main Quarto features used by RWDS.
 If you open up this file in your tool of choice, render it, and read through the html and `.qmd` versions side-by-side, you'll be able to see the underlying code that produces the various html outputs.